oharaandrew314/aws-lambda-pyauthlib/README.rst

 This library is meant to give you a set of commonly used modules which you can use to make your own AWS API Gateway Custom Authorizers.

-Go check out the examples folder!
+Go check out the `examples <https://github.com/oharaandrew314/aws-lambda-pyauthlib/tree/master/examples>`_!